cathyswu/cathyswu/README.md

-# 🍵 hi, welcome! 欢迎 (˶˃ ᵕ ˂˶)
+# 🍵 hi, welcome!

 ## 🪷 cathy wu [ 吴诗琦 ]

-i'm currently studying computer science & math at the university of maryland.
+i'm a senior studying computer science & math at the university of maryland.

 i’m especially interested in infrastructure, distributed systems, and applying AI and machine learning to make a positive impact. i’m also extremely passionate about teaching and helping others.